Can Foreigners Buy Property in Bali?

 - No company formation required

-- Lower ongoing costs (no annual accounting/compliance)
+- Lower ongoing costs (no annual accounting or compliance)

 - Notarised directly in your name